Open Positions - Available Executive Staff Positions

-Minot State University invites applications for the position of Dean of the College of Business.
-We are seeking a dynamic, experienced and innovative person to strengthen the vibrant College of Business.
-The successful candidate will have unique opportunities to advance the College of Business through development and growth of initiatives in entrepreneurship, leadership, international partnerships, program and delivery mode, interdisciplinary programs, and fund raising.
-In particular she/he will help guide the Severson Entrepreneurship Academy to maturity.
+Minot State University invites applications for the position of Dean of the College of Education and Health Sciences.
+The successful candidate will have unique opportunities to advance the College through development and growth of initiatives in the disciplines of Communication Disorders, Education and Special Education, Psychology and Addiction Studies, Social Work, Nursing, Corporate Fitness, Athletic Training and School Psychology.
+The Dean will also have the opportunity to develop leadership programs, academic partnerships, program and delivery development, and fund raising.

-The Dean of the College of Business is the chief academic officer of the college, reporting to the Vice President for Academic Affairs.
-In conjunction with the faculty, staff and university administration the Dean is responsible for the implementation and delivery of educational, research and service programs within the College, consistent with the mission of the College of Business and Minot State University.
-The dean develops, promotes, and maintains partnerships with local, regional, and international constituencies.
-This individual represents the college in its relations within the university, business and service organizations, its alumni, state agencies, and national organizations.
-As a visionary leader the dean is also responsible for the overall operation of the college including strategic planning, resource management, academic programming and all aspects of human resource development.
+The Dean of the College of Education and Health Sciences is the chief academic officer of the College, reporting directly to the Vice President for Academic Affairs.
+In conjunction with the faculty, staff and university administration the Dean is responsible for the implementation and delivery of the educational, research, and service programs within the college, consistent with the mission of the College of Education and Health Sciences and Minot State University.
+The Dean develops, promotes, and maintains partnerships with local, regional, and international constituencies.
+This individual represents the college in its relations within the university, service organizations, its alumni, state agencies, and national organizations.
+As a visionary leader the Dean is also responsible for the overall operation of the college including strategic planning, resource management, academic programming and all aspects of human resource development.
 The Dean must be able to gather support for and share the vision and mission of the college with both internal and external constituents.
-This is an administrative position without tenure.

 - Strong educational leadership skills;

 - A strong record of accomplishment in teaching, research, and service;

 - Ability to develop teamwork and to coordinate and support cross-disciplinary programs;